 For safety reasons, students may not remain in their rooms during the day if they are ill and must report to the Health Center, or inform a houseparent or the Dean of Students if they are too ill to leave their beds.
-Day students can call the Darrow phone line at 1-518-704-2760 to communicate their illness.
+Day students should call the Health Center phone line at 1-518-704-2739 to communicate their illness.
 For routine matters, so that classes are not missed unnecessarily, students should go to the Health Center during their free periods.
-During the school day, students who feel ill should go directly to a faculty member, who will contact the Health Center.
 If students should become ill at night or when the Health Center is not open, they or their roommate should see the on-duty houseparent or the AOD.

-The Health Center is not staffed overnight or on non school days; therefore if it is necessary for a student to stay in the Health Center overnight with supervision, a \$200.00 fee will be billed to the student's account.
+The Health Center is not staffed overnight; therefore if it is necessary for a student to stay in the Health Center overnight with supervision, a \$400.00 fee will be billed to the student's account.